West African Calas – Rice Fritters

 MasterSlaves_Rice_Streetfood

-There was a lot of movement between America and Brazil during the slave trade era and records of movements of slaves between both countries show the vast possibilities for these ideas, the recipes of Afro-Brazilian ‘Cara turned American South Calas.
+There was a lot of movement between America and Brazil during the times of enslavement and records of movements of the enslaved between both countries show the vast possibilities for these ideas, the recipes of Afro-Brazilian ‘Cara turned American South Calas.

 MasterSlaves_Cara_Streetfood3